 This trip is open to all levels of yoga experience, all ages, families, couples, friends and solo travelers.
 Most of the food will be vegetarian and we can accommodate gluten free, dairy free and other food requests.
 Accommodations are rustic but comfortable and provide the perfect home for a yoga retreat in nature.

-Abby Tucker is a dedicated yoga student and teacher, who is known for integrating the fullness of yoga practice – asana, pranayama, meditation, mantra, mudra and mythology – into her classes for more than a decade.
-Abby’s classes offer precision biomechanics within a variety of contexts, including strength and stamina-building; slow empowered flow, or workshop-style depth.
-Often described as a “teacher’s teacher,” Abby’s classes both nourish and empower students at every level of practice, from raw beginner to experienced teachers.
-Abby’s chief mission in teaching is to help students unveil their internal wisdom and power and to educate them into the depth of practice so that it is sustainable over time.
-She often says to her students, “What I’m interested in is teaching you so well that you no longer need me as a teacher.”
+Abby Tucker is a beloved teacher, priestess and mystic, who is known for integrating her two paths — the practices of yoga — asana, pranayama, meditation, mantra, mudra and mythology – with mystical earth-based and gnostic wisdom.
+Abby’s classes offer dynamic biomechanics—gleaned from nearly 20 years of practice and study– within a variety of contexts, including strength and stamina-building; slow empowered flow, or workshop-style depth.
+Often described as a “teacher’s teacher,” Abby’s classes both nourish and empower students at every level of practice, from raw beginner to advanced practitioner.
+Abby’s chief mission in teaching is to help students unveil their internal wisdom and power,and to educate them into the depth of practice so that they can thrive in practice and life for the long-term.

 *Registration for private single/shared rooms ends 5 pm 2/5/16.*